Improved Outcomes and Cost Savings with Mobile Health

-A new Alliance report poses a series of policy considerations for reducing disparities in diabetes in the new era of Health Reform.
-These considerations derive from the on-the-ground experiences of the five Alliance sites, along with deliberations among academic, government, consumer and provider experts convened at a recent national summit.
+An Alliance report poses a series of policy considerations for reducing disparities in diabetes in the new era of Health Reform.
+These considerations derive from the on-the-ground experiences of the five Alliance sites, along with deliberations among academic, government, consumer and provider experts convened at an invited national summit.

 Noreen M. Clark, Ph.D., the director of the National Program Office (NPO) for the Alliance to Reduce Disparities in Diabetes and the Myron E. Wegman Distinguished University Professor of Public Health, director of the U-M Center for Managing Chronic Disease, and former dean of the University of Michigan School of Public Health, died in November after a brief illness.
 The leadership of the NPO is now under Drs.
 Cathleen Connell and John Piette.
 For additional information about Dr. Clark, please visit the University of Michigan School of Public Health website.